RoyRuizT/RoyRuizT.github.io/README.md

 **Description**

 This Python function provides a streamlined approach to delineate watersheds from a single Digital Elevation Model (DEM) raster file.
-Using libraries like GeoPandas, rasterio, scikit-image, scipy, os and NumPy to ensure an open source approach.
+Using libraries like GeoPandas, Rasterio, Scikit-Image, SciPy, OS and NumPy to ensure an open source approach.

 **Key Features**
 - Simplified Workflow: Requires only a DEM raster file as input.